RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser.No. 511652/README.md

     <img src="Images/Main02.jpeg" alt="Description" width="1000">
 </p>

-There are some things to notice from the visual inspection which will be taken care of:
+There are some things to notice from the visual inspection which will be inspected further and taken care of:

 > **Noticeable areas:**
 >